mkess-ivy/svncrwns-site-v2/_catalog/spectrum.md

 season				            : "2"
 category 						: event

+[//]: # (SEO Information)
-description: SVNCRWNS partnered with a set of collaborators to create the pilot event, Spectrum.
+seo-description: SVNCRWNS partnered with a set of collaborators to create the pilot event, Spectrum.
 A fashion show highlighting local designers and stylists and creating an environment for buyers to learn about new talent.

-keywords: production company, svncrwns, e-commerce, women-owned businesses, creative team, consulting, business operations, launch my brand, manage my brand, photography, videography, special projects
+seo-keywords: production company, svncrwns, e-commerce, women-owned businesses, creative team, consulting, business operations, launch my brand, manage my brand, photography, videography, special projects

 [//]: # (Work on Home Page)